Multi-agency planning to protect children (14 November 2018)

-Managing allegations against adults who work with children and young people (25 April and 20 September 2018)
+Managing allegations against adults who work with children and young people (20 September 2018)

 Sexual coercion and abuse in young people’s relationships and its association with pornography and sexting (8 December 2016)